How You Can Improve Hospital Waiting Rooms for Patients

 April 17, 2017 | By Veloxity Team |

 Everyone dreads it.
-Sitting around in a waiting room for several hours at your local doctor’s office or hospital room is frustrating and it tests your patience, especially if you’re not feeling well.
+Sitting around in a waiting room for several hours at your local physical therapist or doctor’s office or hospital room is frustrating and it tests your patience, especially if you’re not feeling well.

 If you’re looking to improve the patient experience, it’s a great idea to start with a little revamping of your waiting room.
 Here’s how you can improve waiting rooms for patients so that they can stay occupied.

 - Put out a Coffee/Tea Maker